pylhc/MapClass2/Readme.md

         `m.sigma` and `m.offset` are still valid for backwards compatibility
   + How to calculate oide effect?

-    `tw.oide(emitn,gamm)`
+    `tw.oide(emitn,gamma)`
       where emitn is normalized emittance, gamma is the relativistic factor.
-      Check the function declaration, it has other parameters, this is a minimum implementation
+      Check the function declaration, it has other parameters, this is an example with minimum parameters
   + How to calculate beam size contribution due to radiation in bending magnets?